 “We didn’t have drills at that point, just hand reamers.
 After placing all of the implants, I felt like my hands were about to fall off.”
 Stern and Dr. Hahn then joined forces with engineers Ken Krueger and Steve Hurson to hone the design of the implant, create abutments and develop more sizes.
 “Initially, there were just straight and angled abutments that had to be cemented onto the implants, but the design was eventually converted to a flat-top so the abutments could be attached to the implant with a prosthetic screw.
 We added a hex connection for anti-rotation, and the implant really just took off from there,” recounts Dr. Hahn.

 As Dr. Hahn lectured around the country, the Steri-Oss implant surged in popularity.
-“We would show cases, radiographs and the great results we were achieving, and everyone would leave the courses with implants in their hands.”
+“We would show cases, radiographs, and the great results we were achieving, and everyone would leave the courses with implants in their hands.”

 The Original Tapered Implant

 After treating a series of patients requiring single-tooth replacements in the area of teeth #7–10, where the implant would have to be tilted at a severe labial-buccal angle in order to avoid perforating the bone in the limited space of the anterior maxilla, Dr. Hahn conceived the design innovation for which he has become most known.
-“I called the president of Steri-Oss at that time, and told him, ‘I’ve got an idea that’s going change the way we make implants.
+“I called the was president of Steri-Oss at that time, and told him, ‘I’ve got an idea that’s going change the way we make implants.
 It’s tapered; it looks like the root of a tooth.
 You’ll be able to put it in anatomically constricted areas, it will have a wider prosthetic table, and it’s going to be stable because it’s like a wedge.’

 “I wanted to call it ‘Replace,’ because that’s what we do — we replace teeth.”
 In another example of the uphill climb Dr. Hahn has at times faced in making his design concepts a reality, the company was not initially interested.
 “There was worry that it would kill their other product.”

 Ultimately, Steri-Oss agreed to produce some prototypes, which Dr. Hahn eagerly began placing and monitoring, achieving excellent results in all areas of the mouth, including the anterior maxilla.
-“I said, ‘Don’t take my word for it; let’s give some implants to 10 other doctors and see what they think,” recounted Dr. Hahn.
+“I said, ‘Don’t take my word for it; let’s give some implants to ten other doctors and see what they think,” recounted Dr. Hahn.
 “They all loved it.
 The implant came to market in 1997 and took off like gangbusters.
 Replace became their No. 1 implant.”

 Dr. Hahn’s experiences with Nobel Biocare, which officially acquired Steri-Oss in 1998, went far beyond the collaboration that produced the industry-changing Replace implant.
 “I had many good years with Steri-Oss and Nobel in developing devices, techniques and course presentations, as well as active involvement in some important clinical studies.
 Working with those organizations truly was an honor and a privilege.”